-4.1 This indicator requires that gross debt, except in the short term, is to be kept below the CFR for the same period.
-Currently it is estimated that gross external borrowing for this purpose at the end of 2015/16 will amount to £150,000,000 and the total CFR for the same period is estimated to be £148,302,900.
-Comparison of the two figures shows that in theory the Council is "over borrowed "to the tune of £1.697m.
+4.1 This indicator has changed from previous years.
+Previously the requirement was that net external borrowing (i.e..borrowing less investments) should not, except in the short term, exceed the total Capital Financing Requirement (CFR) for the preceding year and any additional Capital Financing Requirement for the current and subsequent two years i.e. it ensured that you don't borrow more than you have to!
+The new requirement is for gross debt, except in the short term, to be kept below the CFR for the same period.
+Currently it is estimated that gross external borrowing for this purpose at the end of 2014/15 will amount to £150,00,000 and the total CFR for the same period is estimated to be £148,302,900.
+Comparison of the two figures shows that in theory the Council is "over borrowed" to the tune of £1.697m.
 However, this is not the case as the Capital Financing Requirement previous to the self financing borrowing of £136.157m was negative by £1.697m and this negativity has been carried forward into the CFR calculation for this indicator.
 Therefore, it is likely that in the future the CFR will always be less than our external gross borrowing but this is not viewed as an issue and is a position faced by any Council which has or has had a negative CFR.